Dorna Sports

-Dorna Sports, S.L. is the commercial rights' holder for the motorcycling sport of Grand Prix racing.
+Dorna Sports, S.L. (typically referred as Dorna) is the commercial rights' holder for the motorcycling sport of Grand Prix racing.

 Established in 1988 as an international sports management and marketing company, it is headquartered in Madrid, with branch offices and/or subsidiaries in Barcelona, Amsterdam, London and Rome.
 Established by Banco Banesto as Dorna promoción del deporte, the company was sold to CVC Madrid in 1998 as the operation developed internationally and was renamed Dorna Sports.
 Private equity group Bridgepoint has been the majority shareholder of Dorna since 2006.

+On 1 April 2024, it was announced that Liberty Media planned to take over 86% of Dorna, valuing the purchase at €4.2 billion ($4.5 billion).
+The deal was completed on 3 July 2025 after the approval from the European Commission with Liberty Media acquiring 84% of the company instead of 86%, Dorna became part of the Formula One Group.

 Rights holdings

-Since 1992 Dorna has been the exclusive holder of all commercial and television rights relating to the World Championship series and since 2013 the Superbike World Championship.
-The company also participates in the management and marketing of other motorsports properties, including: the Spanish Road Racing Championship (CEV), the British Superbike Championship (BSB) and the Trials World Championships (Indoor and Outdoor).
+Dorna is the exclusive holder of all commercial and television rights relating to the Grand Prix motorcycle racing and Superbike World Championship.
+The company also participates in the management and marketing of other motorsports properties, including the FIM JuniorGP World Championship.

+The company previously promoted British Superbike Championship until MotorSport Vision acquired the commercial rights for BSB in 2008.

+The company gained the commercial rights for Grand Prix motorcycle racing after the FIM-IRTA war, starting in 1992 as part of a consortium with Bernie Ecclestone and IRTA and as sole rights owner since 1993.
+The company gained the commercial rights for Superbike World Championship in 2013 after its then owner Bridgepoint Group transferred Superbike World Championship from then sister company Infront Sports (Infront previously acquired the founding promoter FGSport in 2007, Bridgepoint later acquired Infront in 2011).

 MotoGP

 Dorna recognised, with support from manufacturers, that a change was needed in the sport.
 The costs of developing specialist two-stroke engines, which created non-commercial end products, was not sustainable.
-Hence, in its efforts to bring about the change from 500 cc racing to MotoGP four-stroke racing, Dorna has obtained the world championship organization rights from the FIM (Fédération Internationale de Motocyclisme) which is the world governing sole body of motorcycling with authority to organise motorcycle world championships.
+Hence, in its efforts to bring about the change from 500cc racing to MotoGP four-stroke racing, Dorna has obtained the world championship organization rights from the FIM (Fédération Internationale de Motocyclisme) which is the world governing sole body of motorcycling with authority to organise motorcycle world championships.